 How our team prepares for embryo transfer

-After our Virginia fertility center has retrieved your mature eggs, our team takes the eggs to our on-site laboratory for fertilization.
+After our Virginia fertility center has retrieved your mature eggs and before embryo transfer, our team takes the eggs to our onsite laboratory for fertilization.
 Our technicians identify and isolate the eggs from their follicles and follicular fluid.
 They then expose them to either sperm from your partner or a donor.
 Our technicians may use intracytoplasmic sperm injection to assist with fertilization.

 After fertilization, the resulting embryos begin to divide rapidly.
 By the time an embryo is three to five days old, it has grown into a blastocyst.
 A Blastocyst contains about 100 cells that will form the developing baby and its placenta.
 Our technicians can perform preimplantation genetic screening (PGS) or preimplantation genetic diagnosis (PGD) at this stage in the process.

 As the embryos develop in the laboratory, you will self-administer medications to prepare your uterus for implantation.
 Our Virginia fertility center then follows specific steps for each embryo transfer.
 The entire process last about 15 minutes.

 - Before your transfer, our team places one embryo into a catheter.

 - Fady Sharara MD inserts a speculum into the vagina.